hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 It is possible to define a custom attribute that may be referenced in predicates, queries and indexes.

-A custom attribute is a "synthetic" attribute which does not exist as a `field` or a `getter` in the object that it is extracted from.
+A custom attribute is a "synthetic" attribute that does not exist as a `field` or a `getter` in the object that it is extracted from.
-Thus, it is required to define the policy how the attribute is supposed to be extracted.
+Thus, it is necessary to define the policy on how the attribute is supposed to be extracted.
-Currently, the only way to extract a custom attribute is to implement a `com.hazelcast.query.extractor.ValueExtractor` which encompasses the extraction logic.
+Currently the only way to extract a custom attribute is to implement a `com.hazelcast.query.extractor.ValueExtractor` that encompasses the extraction logic.

 Custom Attributes are compatible with all Hazelcast serialisation methods, including the Portable serialisation.

 ### Implementing a ValueExtractor

-In order to implement a `ValueExtractor` just extend the abstract `com.hazelcast.query.extractor.ValueExtractor` class and implement the `extract()` method.
+In order to implement a `ValueExtractor`, extend the abstract `com.hazelcast.query.extractor.ValueExtractor` class and implement the `extract()` method.

 The `ValueExtractor` interface looks as follows: